beginner-corp/policy/begin-privacy-policy.md

 We collect and use your Data to operate, improve, and better deliver our Products and Services.
 These uses may include performing analysis aimed at improving our Services, or making our Products more user friendly.
 We may also use your Data to communicate with you, such as providing you with mandatory or discretionary notices about our Products and Services.

+We retain information so long as it is necessary and relevant for our operations.

 We are headquartered in the United States of America.
 Data may be accessed by us or transferred to us in the United States or to our affiliates, business partners, or service providers elsewhere in the world.
 By providing us with your Data, you consent to this transfer.
 We will protect the privacy and security of your Data according to our Privacy Policy, regardless of where it is processed or stored.